sassy-lily/mangadex-follows-exporter/README.md

 You can either download and run a prebuilt binary (only for Microsoft Windows) or run the script yourself.

-The prebuilt binary is more user friendly and does not require you to install or fiddle with anything, but you have to trust me since you will not see what the application does.
+The prebuilt binary is more user-friendly and does not require you to install or fiddle with anything, but you have to trust me since you will not see what the application does.

 The script requires you to have a working Python environment and to know your way around a command line, but you can see everything the script is doing.